eclipse-sumo/sumo/docs/web/docs/Tutorials/FundamentalDiagram.md

 the space is eventually taken up by the existing vehicles and the safety gaps between them.
 Additional space can only be obtained by lowering the speed in some parts of the circle to reduce these gaps.
-A special case are scenarios that feature spontaneous break down of speed and a travelling jam wave which permits different local densities over time.
+A special case are scenarios that feature spontaneous break down of speed and a traveling jam wave which permits different local densities over time.

 ## Reducing the speed evenly